FlipByBlink/PersonaReversi/README.md

 Notice

-- To use remote SharePlay, a FaceTime call is required.
+- To use SharePlay with Personas, a FaceTime call is required.

 - You must set up your persona on the OS beforehand.

-- The persona appears as part of FaceTime/SharePlay.
+- The persona appears as part of FaceTime.

 App Store link